February 14, 2020 - Pawn Resources

 Contrary to cable TV, pawn shops are highly professionalized retail operations that offer quick and safe financial relief and liquidity.
 In fact, pawn customers are often more disciplined than other types of borrowers.
 One reason is that they’re using some form of collateral to secure the loan.
 Plus, they can’t borrow more than the value of their pawned items.

-Ready to get those high-priced offers?
+Ready to get high-priced offers from Philly pawn shops?
 Then let’s get right into it!

 Bright and sparkling diamonds aren’t pawnshops’ only best friend.
 In fact, jewelry only makes up 5% of Americans’ pawn requests.
 Whereas electronics consist of 30.1% of requests, making them some of the best things to pawn.

 Pawn shops accept iPhones, iPads, or any smartphones and tablets in great condition.
 They also love power tools, so if you’ve got a few you can spare, consider bringing these to the shop too.